opthub-org/problem-sphere/README.md

 # Sphere
-The sphere problem with arbitrary dimensions and objectives.
+This problem calculates a sphere function with an arbitrary number of dimensions and objectives.

 ## Usage
 ```